mtahir19/Deep-Learning-prediction-of-COVID-19/README.md

  - [Data Sources](#Data-Sources)

 ## Problem Statement:
 A recent scientific review-paper published in Nature has found that out of the more than 300 COVID-19 machine learning models described in 2020 <sup>1</sup>.
 None of them is suitable for detecting or diagnosing COVID-19 from standard medical imaging.
-This is due to biases, methodological flaws, lack of reproducibility, and ‘Frankenstein datasets.
+This is due to biases, methodological flaws, lack of reproducibility, and "Frankenstein" datasets.
 The ability to predict the progress of the COVID-19 disease is crucial to decision making aimed at controlling the spread.
 There is no significant collection of COVID-19 chest X-rays or CT scans designed to be used for computational analysis.
 In order to achieve success at large scale, questions to explore in such a situation are: Can we accurately classify and predict covid-19 through x-ray images or can we incorporate heterogeneous data sources (NLP) to improve the diagnostic ?